-During your first IFS therapy session, the emphasis is on building safety and understanding.
-You will talk with your therapist about what brings you to therapy, learn the basics of the IFS model, and begin developing awareness of your inner experience at a pace that feels comfortable.
-You are never pressured to share more than you are ready for.
+During your first IFS therapy sessions, the focus is on building safety and understanding.
+You’ll talk with your therapist about what brings you to therapy, learn how the IFS model approaches healing, and begin developing awareness of your inner experience at a pace that feels comfortable.
+You are never pressured to share more than you’re ready for.

 Beginning therapy can bring up a wide range of emotions.
 You may feel hopeful, curious, uncertain, or even nervous about what the experience will be like.
 If you are exploring Internal Family Systems therapy for the first time, it is normal to wonder how an IFS session works and whether it will feel different from other forms of therapy you may have tried.

-The first IFS therapy session serves as a foundation for the work ahead.
+The first IFS therapy sessions serve as a foundation for the work ahead.
 Rather than focusing on solving problems immediately, this session is about creating a sense of emotional safety and mutual understanding.

 Your therapist’s goal is to help you feel grounded, respected, and informed.
 This includes learning what brings you to therapy, what you hope might change, and what has or has not been helpful in the past.
 Establishing this foundation helps ensure that future sessions feel steady and supportive rather than overwhelming.

-This session also gives you an opportunity to ask questions and get a sense of whether IFS therapy feels like a good fit for you.
+The first few sessions also give you an opportunity to ask questions and get a sense of whether IFS therapy feels like a good fit for you.

-IFS therapy uses a different framework than many people are familiar with, so part of the first session is spent introducing the model in an accessible way.
-Your therapist will explain the idea that the mind is made up of different parts, each with its own role, perspective, and intention.
+IFS therapy uses a different framework than many people are familiar with.
+Your therapist may provide psychoeducation about the model and/or help you experience the model in an accessible way.
+Your therapist will explain the idea that the mind is made up of different parts, discuss common parts people have, and explore the concept of Self and healing, perspective, and intention.

 You may learn about: